Black wood pigeon

 The black wood pigeon or Japanese wood pigeon (Columba janthina) is a species of bird in the family Columbidae.
-It is found in East Asia along shorelines of the Pacific's Korea Strait, Philippine Sea and East China Sea.
-It is believed to be the largest representative of the genus, Columba, and has a weight of around 550 grams (1.2 lb) and an overall length of 43 cm (17 in).
+It is found in East Asia, occurring mainly on offshore islands of the Pacific's Korea Strait, Philippine Sea and East China Sea around Japan, Korea, China, and Taiwan.
 Its natural habitats are temperate forests and subtropical or tropical moist lowland forests.
 The species is in decline owing to habitat loss, habitat degradation, deforestation and hunting.
-This wood pigeon is endemic to the laurel forest habitat.
+This wood pigeon is endemic to laurel forest habitat.